-There is often a gap in our understanding of a New Testament disciple and what we experience in our churches.
+There is often a gap between our understanding of a New Testament disciple and what we experience in our churches.
 In the NT, a disciple is more than someone who grows in their knowledge of God.

 A disciple fellowships with other believers, worships in a community, and prays like those assembled in a house in Acts 4.
 Then, empowered by the Holy Spirit, a disciple boldly declares the word of God and more and more people become followers of Jesus.
 However, it is interesting that Paul never uses the word “disciple” when writing about the brethren.
 Instead, he refers to the people following God as saints or children and use metaphors of athletes, soldiers, and farmers.
-Nevertheless, the idea of a “disciple” is embedded throughout Paul’s writing and through our study of the early movement in Ephesus, we see ten characteristics common to all the saints:
+Nevertheless, the idea of a “disciple” is embedded throughout Paul’s writing and through our study of the early movement in Ephesus, we see eleven characteristics common to all the saints:

 Third, they are equipped by movement leaders for ministry (Eph 4:12; 1 Timothy).